ryanswalters/Norian/README.md

 ### Troubleshooting E2E

-If `npm run e2e` exits immediately or fails to connect, confirm that `wasp start` is able to run and that port `3000` is free.
-Running `/preview` in the browser should display a green "live" indicator when the backend is reachable.
+If `npm run e2e` exits immediately or fails to connect, confirm that `wasp start` works in another terminal and that port `3000` is free.
+The runner writes backend output to `e2e-backend.log`.
+Check that file for errors and try starting the backend manually if the log shows a failure.
+Visiting `/preview` should display a green "live" indicator when the backend is reachable.

 ## 🛡 License